accordproject/techdocs/docs/cicero-tutorial_001.md

 cicero execute
 ```

+> Note that `cicero execute` requires network access.
+Make sure that you are online and that your firewall or proxy allows access to `https://models.accordproject.org`

 The results of execution (a JSON serialized object) are displayed.
 They include:

 * Details of the clause executed (name, version, SHA256 hash of clause data)